unitedworx/laravel-cache-keywords/README.md

 ### Installation

-1. In the `require` key of `composer.json` file add the following

-    ```json
-    "propaganistas/laravel-cache-keywords": "~1.0"
-    ```

-2. Run the Composer update command
+1. Install the package using composer

     ```bash
-    composer update
+    composer require propaganistas/laravel-cache-keywords ~1.0
     ```

-3. In your app config, add the Service Provider to the end of the `$providers` array
+2. In your app config, add the Service Provider to the end of the `$providers` array

    **Laravel 5**
      ```php